Mammotome

-A Mammotome device is a vacuum-assisted breast biopsy (VAC) device that uses image guidance such as x-ray, ultrasound and/or MRI to perform breast biopsies.
-A biopsy using a Mammotome device can be done on an outpatient basis with a local anesthetic.
+Mammotome is a Cincinnati, Ohio–based company who pioneered a vacuum-assisted breast biopsy (VAC) device that uses image guidance such as x-ray, ultrasound and/or MRI to perform breast biopsies.
+A biopsy using a Mammotome® device can be done on an outpatient basis with a local anesthetic.
+The Mammotome brand is sold in over 45 countries.

 Indications

 A stereotaxic macro-biopsy is often indicated after suspicious elements are seen on a mammography (mass, micro-calcifications or focal abnormal changes in the tissues).
 It is always used to analyse those elements but can sometimes also remove it completely.
 It is often used when: